 Multilingualism: A Phenomenon That Could Benefit Autistic Children

-A new study “Can Bilingualism Mitigate Set-Shifting Difficulties in Children with Autism Spectrum Disorders?” from McGill University says that being bilingual may benefit children on the autism spectrum.
-These individuals often have a hard time shifting their focus from one task to another—but possessing the ability to speak multiple languages may allow them to do so more easily.
+A recent study “Can Bilingualism Mitigate Set-Shifting in Children with Autism Spectrum Disorders?” from McGill University says that being bilingual or multilingual might benefit children with autism.
+These kids often have a hard time shifting their focus from one task to another—but possessing the ability to speak multiple languages may allow them to do so more easily.

-“Over the past 15 years, there has been a significant debate in the field about whether there is a ‘bilingual advantage’ in terms of executive functions,” senior author Professor Aparna Nadig explained.
-“Some researchers have argued convincingly that living as a bilingual person and having to switch languages unconsciously to respond to the linguistic context in which the communication is taking place increases cognitive flexibility.
+Senior Author and Professor Aparna Nadig explained their findings to NeuroscienceNews: “Over the past 15 years, there has been a significant debate in the field about whether there is a ‘bilingual advantage’ in terms of executive functions.
+Some researchers have argued convincingly that living as a bilingual person and having to switch languages unconsciously to respond to the linguistic context in which the communication is taking place increases cognitive flexibility.
 But no one has yet published research that clearly demonstrates that this advantage may also extend to children on the autism spectrum.
-And so it’s very exciting to find that it does.”
+And, so, it’s very exciting to find that it does.”

 McGill University (2018, January 16).
 Being Bilingual May Help Autistic Children.
 NeuroscienceNews.
-Retrieved January 16, 2018 from http://neurosciencenews.com/bilingual-autism-8321/
+Retrieved January 16, 2018 from https://neurosciencenews.com/bilingual-autism-8321/